-We will continue to invest in high-quality content experiences for our customers.
+We achieved the first milestone in our plan We will continue to invest in high-quality content experiences for our customers.
 In Q2 FY19 we will be making new choices available to mobile customers that build on Telstra's superior offerings in entertainment, music and sport, which we enhanced in FY18 by adding Foxtel Now and Football Federation Australia content to our offering.